benzman81/homebridge-nukiio/README.md

 ## Doors with door latches
 You can define if a door uses a door latch by setting 'usesDoorLatch' to true.
 If you do so, than two locks will be added to homekit.
 One that unlocks the door without pulling the door latch ("lockname") and one that always is displayed as locked and pulls the door latch on unlock ("lockname ALWAYS Unlatch").
+You will now also get a switch in the lock to enable/disbale unlatching so you can use automations to switch to desired state (i.e. based on location or time).
+This was implemented to prevent accidental unlatch of door.

 ## Nuki Opener
 If you configure a Nuki opener you will get three lock accessories.
 One to open the door, one to de/activate RingToOpen and one to de/activate ContinousMode.